MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Açıklamalar

-Çerçeve penceresi, çağırarak `COleIPFrameWndEx::LoadFrame`menü kaynağını yüklerken belirtilen kaynak kimliğini almak için bu işlevi çağırın.
+Çerçeve penceresi `COleIPFrameWndEx::LoadFrame`çağırarak menü kaynağını yüklerken belirtilen kaynak KIMLIĞINI almak için bu işlevi çağırın.

 ##  <a name="getdockframe"></a>Cotaipframewndex:: GetDockFrame